25 Sep Birds Strike! | Oct 2019

 At a Global Level We Need to:

-Then we would have a socially just, environmentally sustainable society that works for everyone.
 Specifically, we would help others, share wealth, and show kindness.
 We would choose leaders who told the truth, promoted compassion, and protected the environment.

 As a result, this would end the social ills that cause war, revolutions, and social disorder.